zoulls/charactersCRUD/README.md

 API Characters CRUD
 ===================

-Pre-requisite
+Prerequisite
 -------------

 - Node 8
 - Postgresql 9

-Create a user and database **characters_crud** or change the values on the configuration file *config/dev.json*
+Create a user and database **characters_crud** or change the values in the configuration file *config/dev.json*

     "db": {
         "user": "characters_crud",